isiahmeadows/mithril.js/design/components.md

 ### Timings

-This is another place where we break with other frameworks:

-- The tree is diffed in a preorder traversal
-- Components are rendered and scheduled in a postorder traversal
+This redesign continues to hold the same invariant as other frameworks for view instantiation, but differs with "on ready" and "on remove" call order.
+View functions are called in a preorder traversal (children in order, current node before children), and lifecycle hooks are called in a postorder traversal (children in order, children before current node).
+In the special case of element (not component) attributes, those are specifically applied after views are called and after children are added, but before "on ready" and "on remove" callbacks are scheduled.

+This is mainly for ergonomics

 This happens to be better for performance and ergonomics, counterintuitively:

-- Child components can set parent element and component attributes.
-This is what enables `transition` to work.
 - Parent components receive the normalized and fully resolved children, with the rendered output of components and state callbacks in place of component vnodes and state vnodes.
-- Certain DOM attributes, like `selectedIndex`, are set automatically by the children (in that case, the offset for the first child with a `selected` attribute), so to apply it correctly, you have to set it after you set the children.
+- Certain DOM attributes like `selectedIndex` are often set automatically by adding children (in that case, the offset for the first child with a `selected` attribute), so to apply it correctly, you have to set it after you add the children.
 This is simpler than the workaround that HTML and other frameworks use, where they apply parent attributes before rendering children and just defer applying the offending attributes.